 This combined with the fact that most blogs will begin utilising the free service offered by Blogger, suggests that there could potentially be millions of the same subdomain name crawling the web.
 You inevitably look like everyone else.
 Your blog will lack differentiation which sets it aside from all the rest.

-2. You will damage your brand’s credibility and ability to generate leads
+2. You may damage your brand’s credibility and ability to generate leads

 3. Oh The SEO Irony